goyalpramod/goyalpramod.github.io/_blogs/evolution_of_LLMs.markdown

 It essentially follows two steps, the pretokenization then merging.
 Let's understand each.

 In the pretokenization step, we determine the set of unique words in the training data along with their frequency.
 Using this unique set, BPE breaks the words down into it's individual characters, which are then merged to form the final vocabulary.
 Let's understand it with an example.
-{What is the pre-tokenziation step, I do not understand it?}

 Suppose after the pre-tokenization step, we have the following words with their frequencies that we got from the training data

 ```python